GoogleCloudPlatform/cluster-toolkit/community/front-end/docs/developer_guide.md

 - When `deploy.sh` is invoked, it validates the client machine's development environment, collects configuration information from user, save input variables in `tf/terraform.tfvars`, and invoke Terraform.
+    - The deploy script will check the GCP project being used has the correct APIs enabled.
+The list of required APIs is embedded in `deploy.sh` script - ** this will need to be maintained**.
+    - The deploy script will also, optionally, use an additional script, `script/service_account.sh`, to create a GCP service account.
+This sets the correct roles/permissions on the account based on a list kept in the script - **this will need to be maintained**.
 - Terraform creates a hosting VPC and a subnetwork for the deployment, together with the necessary firewall rules.
 - Terraform creates a supporting GCS bucket.
 This bucket is not only used